sirech/homepage2/src/pages/articles/2018-03-25-angular-from-react-part1/index.md

 ## TypeScript

 I remember back in my old company there were some internal discussions regarding typing in JS.
 One camp favored [TypeScript](http://www.typescriptlang.org/), the other _JavaScript_ and [Flow](https://flow.org/).
 I ended up going with _flow_, but I always had the feeling that it was not catching a lot of errors, and that I was spending a lot of time making it sort of work, like with [flow-typed](https://github.com/flowtype/flow-typed).
+I haven't yet fully understood the whole type system that _TypeScript_ provides, yet you can see that there is one important difference with flow.
+It is much more integrated with the core language itself, which makes it a lot more reliable in my impression.

 _TypeScript_ is refreshing in a sense because things seem to work more naturally.
 The tooling seems to be very mature as well, from what I have seen from other people using _Visual Studio Code_ or _IntelliJ_ (not that I would know anything about that, I remain loyal to _Emacs_).
 In any case, I have found it pretty enjoyable thus far to work with.

+In a sense, it feels like it is bringing _JavaScript_ closer to _Java_.
+This might sound like treason, but it can allow you to build more resilient software.
+Things like [interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html) or [private modifiers for class members](https://www.typescriptlang.org/docs/handbook/classes.html#public-private-and-protected-modifiers) help to avoid surprises and to build more isolated components.
+For projects with multiple developers working on the same codebase I can see this leading to a better overall architecture.

+_TypeScript_ is being driven pretty heavily by _Microsoft_.
+They are actively developing features themselves, but also porting the [proposals](https://github.com/tc39/proposals) that come into _EcmasScript_.
+I was a bit confused in the beginning about that, but you only have to remember that only stage 3 proposals or above seem to be supported.
+I found [this](http://kangax.github.io/compat-table/es2016plus/#typescript2_8) site that allows you to check exactly which features are supported.

+## Linting

+I am a big fan of linting, and `ng` delivers by including a config for [tslint](https://palantir.github.io/tslint/) out of the box.
+You just run `ng lint` and you get instant feedback.

+Lately, however, I have been thinking about the role of a linter in general.
+After seeing how well [gofmt](https://golang.org/cmd/gofmt/) works, I am starting to think that a linter should not be concerned with the formatting of the code, just avoiding bad practices or possible bugs.
+In the case of _JavaScript_, I have experimented a bit with [prettier](https://github.com/prettier/prettier) to automatically format my code, although I have only used it thus far in personal projects.
+That is something I want to check in more detail in the future.

 ## Next

 First impression was good, but other things have not worked that well.
-One is testing.
-I plan to talk about that in a further post.
+The next part will be about testing.